 In November 2021, a viewshed analysis was conducted by M-NCPPC staff on the proposed Bailey's Village development.
-A maximum building elevation of 39.9 feet and a ground base of 44.33 feet was provided by the applicant for the finished building heights of the various townhouse locations.
-The viewshed analysis determined that the proposed townhouse finished height elevation is significantly lower and would have to be over 150 feet to impact or be visible from Mount Vernon.
+A maximum building elevation of 39.9 feet and a ground base of 44.33 feet were provided by the applicant for the finished building heights of the various townhouse locations.
+The viewshed analysis determined that the proposed townhouse finished height elevation is significantly lower than any height that would impact the viewshed.
+The townhouses would have to be over 150 feet high to impact or be visible from Mount Vernon.

-- 15. Urban Design-Townhouse development is permitted in the L-A-C Zone, subject to the District Council's approval of CDP-9306-05.
-In addition, this development will need to show conformance with applicable Zoning Ordinance regulations at the time of SDP, including but not limited to the following:
+- 15. Urban Design-Townhouses have been previously developed in the L-A-C-zoned portion of Bailey's Village; however, under the basic plan and CDP-9306-04, the subject site is required to be developed with multifamily, commercial retail, and office uses.
+In the event this PPS is approved, this development will need to show conformance with applicable Zoning Ordinance regulations at the time of SDP, including but not limited to the following:

 - Section 27-494, L-A-C Zone

 - Section 27-515, Uses (L-A-C Zone)

 - Section 27-496, Regulations (L-A-C Zone)

 - Part 11, Off-street Parking and Loading, and

 - Part 12, Signs